Jonathan-Rowles/actod/docs/06_pubsub.md

 ## Details

-- Max 16384 subscribers per type
+- Max 16384 subscribers per type by default, set with `-define:ACTOD_MAX_SUBSCRIBERS_PER_TYPE=N`
 - Subscriptions are cleaned up on actor termination
-- Cross-node: remote nodes track subscriptions and receive broadcasts over the network
+- Cross-node: remote nodes track subscriptions and receive broadcasts over the network.
+One message goes to each remote node that has subscribers, and that node fans it out to its own subscribers, so wire traffic scales with node count, not subscriber count

 ---
 [< Timer](05_timer.md) | [Topic Pub/Sub >](07_topic-pubsub.md)